Case study: Pay attention to PIN and password management

 POINT 1Be cautious of PIN management

 1. Never give your PIN number to anyone else.
-Police officers and bankers will never ask for your PIN.

 2. When operating an ATM, make sure that there are no suspicious persons around and that no suspicious objects are attached to the insertion slot.